The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 18. HOW LONG DOES PROBATE IN FLORIDA TAKE?

-For Florida probate estates not required to file a federal estate tax return, the final accounting and papers to close the probate administration are due within 12 months of issuance of letters of administration.
+For Florida probate estates not required to file a federal estate tax return, the final accounting, and other probate court forms and papers to close the probate administration are due within 12 months of issuance of letters of administration.
 This period can be extended by the Florida probate court, after notice to interested persons.

 The federal estate tax return is initially due nine months after death and may be extended by the IRS for another six months, for a total of 15 months.
-If a federal estate tax return is required, the final accounting and papers to close the Florida probate administration are due within 12 months from the date the federal estate tax return is due.
-This date is usually extended by the Florida probate court because often the IRS' review and acceptance of the federal estate tax return are not completed within that period.
+If a federal estate tax return is required, the final accounting, probate court forms, and papers to close the Florida probate administration are due within 12 months from the date the federal estate tax return is due.
+This date is usually extended by the Florida probate court because often the IRS' review and acceptance of the federal estate tax return are not completed within that probate timeline.

 Estates that are not required to file a federal estate tax return and that do not involve probate or estate litigation may often close in five or six months.
 (Back to the Top)